thekidk/countries-web-app/README.md

 ## How to run project

+Project was developed and run on Visual Studio Code, so the instructions<br/>
+on how to run the project are VSCode specific; unsure of whether it will<br/>
+run on other IDEs/platforms.

 In the project directory, you can run: 'npm start' or 'yarn start' in<br/> the terminal to run the project